 It only takes one trip to a public beach to realize that “one size fits all” is a fallacy.

-The same goes for dental marketing budgets.
+The same goes forbudgets for dental marketing strategies.
 Having a budget that is too big or too small can leave your practice with the wrong amount of exposure.
 And that can get ugly.

 If you’re using dental industry benchmarks as a reference point for your marketing budget, there are five variables you should consider when deciding whether you should increase or decrease your spending accordingly.